hazelcast/hazelcast-jet-demos/jetleopard/README.md

 # jetleopard

-A simple distributed sportsbook example, to demonstrate Hazlecast Jet.
+A simple distributed sports book example, to demonstrate Hazlecast Jet.

 This application is a "sequel" to betleopard, which previously showed the same ideas as expressed in Java 8 streams and Apache Spark (accessed via a Hazelcast